 What is Unique About Our Program?

 Choose a campus close you to you.
-You can study at the main campus in Plattsburgh or at one of our branch campuses at Queensbury or Hudson Valley.
+You can study at the main campus in Plattsburgh or at our branch campus at Queensbury.

 What Are My Career Opportunities?

 Our liberal arts program qualifies graduates to pursue both professional and further academic goals.
 Employment opportunities for those with bachelor’s degrees in criminal justice include entry-level positions in the following areas: